Building control applications

 - Make a building control application.

-- After the completion inspection, if work meets the requirements of Building Regulations, we will issue either a completion certificate or a confirmation notice (depending on the type of application).
+- After the completion inspection, if work meets the requirements of Building Regulations, we will issue either a confirmation notice or a completion certificate.

 If you are doing building work yourself, you need to know about the building regulatory system.
 You are responsible for making sure that the work complies with the building regulations.